shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

   DISK OK - free space: / 3326 MB (56%);

-If this plugin was used to perform a service check, the entire line of output will be stored in the :ref:`"$SERVICEOUTPUT$" <thebasics/macrolist#serviceoutput>` macro.
+If this plugin was used to perform a service check, the entire line of output will be stored in the :ref:`$SERVICEOUTPUT$ <$SERVICEOUTPUT$>` macro.

 **Case 2: One line of output (text and perfdata)**